98kg Into Stone

 The Crucial Role of Density

 The volume occupied by 98kg depends entirely on the density of the material.
-Density is defined as mass per unit volume: Density = Mass/Volume.
+On top of that, density is defined as mass per unit volume: Density = Mass/Volume.
 Different materials have different densities.
 A cubic meter of lead will weigh far more than a cubic meter of wood, because lead is much denser.
 To determine the volume of 98kg of a "stone-like" material, we need to know its density.

 Unfortunately, "stone" is a broad term encompassing a vast range of materials, each with its own density.
 Granite, marble, limestone, sandstone – these are all "stones," but their densities vary significantly.
 Let's examine a few examples: